 Isolationism and retreat do not work; we know because we have tried them before.
-We also know, from recent experience, that if America recedes from the global stage, people in Africa, Asia, Europe, Latin America, and the Middle East will increasingly look elsewhere for inspiration and guidance-whether to authoritarianism or extremist ideology.
-In our opinion, such a shift would be harmful to the interests of those populations,
+We also know, from recent experience, that if America recedes from the global stage, people in Africa, Asia, Europe, Latin America, and the Middle East will increasingly look elsewhere for authoritarianism or extremist ideology. guidance-whether inspiration and

-In our opinion, such a shift would be harmful to the interests of those populations, but it would be harmful above all to the interests of the United States, because our security and our prosperity depend on having friends abroad that share our values-including our belief in the rule of law, freedom of movement, and access to markets.
+In our opinion, such a shift would be harmful to the interests of those populations, but it would be harmful above all to the interests of the United States, because our security and our prosperity depend on having friends abroad that share our values-including our belief in the rule of law, freedom of movement, and access to twenty-first century, and to adapt those that do not.